Telangana Police: Commissionerate

 A Police Commissionerate is a law enforcement body especially in the urban parts of the state.
 The commissionerate is headed by a Commissioner of Police.
 Hyderabad City Police, Cyberabad Metropolitan Police and Warangal Police Commissionerate are the local law enforcement agencies for the cities of Hyderabad and Warangal respectively.

 Government of Telangana has issued ordinance for new commissionerates at Rachakonda commissionerate, Karimnagar, Khammam, Nizamabad, Ramagundam, and Siddipet.

-Ranks

-The Director General of Police functions from Police Directorate, located in the DGP headquarters in Hyderabad.
-He is assisted by a team of senior officers from the ranks of additional DG and IG of police to Assistant Inspector General of Police (AIG - a post equivalent in rank and status to the superintendent of police).

 Police ranks

 The Telangana State Police designates the following ranks: